 We may incur significant costs in protecting against such security breaches.
 Furthermore, certain data privacy and security obligations may require us to implement and maintain specific security measures.
 Although we have taken measures to protect our systems from such threats, these measures may not be effective.
 For example, in 2016, we discovered a breach of information from our Myspace databases resulting in the unauthorized access and offer for sale of approximately 360 million Myspace user account email addresses, usernames, and hashed passwords.
 See "-We face liabilities arising out of our ownership and operation of Myspace.com."
-Additionally, we have not always been able in the past and may be unable in the future to detect vulnerabilities in our information technology systems (including those that are part of or that support our services) because such threats and techniques to exploit them change frequently, are often sophisticated in nature, and may not be detected until after a security breach has occurred.
+We take steps to detect and remediate vulnerabilities but we may not be able to detect and remediate all vulnerabilities because the threats and techniques used to exploit the vulnerability change frequently and are often sophisticated in nature.
+Therefore, such vulnerabilities could be exploited but may not be detected until after a security incident has occurred.
+These vulnerabilities pose material risks to our business.
 Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.